stefanosAgelastos/chatNodejs/README.md

 Exam project for third Semester **elective: Full-Stack web development with Node.js and jQuery** at KEA.
 ### Features
+- Chat room, where users post messages on a common wall.
 - System allows users to signup and login.
 - Persists encrypted password.
 - It makes use of JWT and expiring tokens for user sessions.